 What is different about a relationship with a counsellor?

 The counsellor is a neutral adult, they are not a member of the child's family or friendship group.
+This objectivity can be helpful in exploring things which can otherwise cause tension in relationships.
 I explain my role to the child and help them understand that I am not their friend or teacher, or in the role of a parent, but that my job is to think with them about their feelings and behaviour so that they understand themselves a little bit better.
-Having said that, the therapeutic relationship with the child is fundamental in helping the child feel comfortable and understood, so that they can use the therapy in a useful way.

 Why do counsellors talk about the importance of boundaries?